Medical Device Clinical Trials: Regulatory Pathways & Study Types Explained

 What are pilot studies?

 Pilot studies occur early in device development, often before the device design has been finalized.
 Pilot studies are used when nonclinical testing is unable to provide preliminary information on device functionality and clinical safety.
-These will be conducted with a very small number of patients—often 10 or fewer.
+These will be conducted with a very small number of patients, often 10 or fewer.
+For some device trials, pilot data may also help refine sample size assumptions, determine whether a control group is feasible, and clarify how adverse events or an adverse event rate will be captured in a later pivotal study.

 The purpose of pilot studies is to gain a broad range of information that may be used to: